alexeygrigorev/mlwiki.org/index.php/Rank_Reversal.md

 ---
-title: "Rank Reversal"
 layout: default
 permalink: /index.php/Rank_Reversal
+tags:
+- multi-criteria-decision-aid
+title: Rank Reversal
 ---

-# Rank Reversal

 ## Rank Reversal
 Many pair-wise comparison [MCDA](MCDA) methods (such as [ELECTRE](ELECTRE) and [PROMETHEE](PROMETHEE)) suffer from rank reversal:
 - the relative position of two alternatives may be influenced by the presence of a third one